amandafrench/amandafrenchdotnet/wp-content/plugins/zotpress/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to the `Zotpress` page through the admin menu.
 1. Add the Zotero API information for each Zotero account you'd like to use.
-1. On the `Browse` page, look up the keys of the items, collections, or tags that you wish to display.
-Or, use the Zotpress Reference Widget to generate shortcodes.
+1. Use the Zotpress Shortcode option in the Gutenberg editor to serach for items and build a shortcode.
+Or, look up the keys of items, collections, and tags on the `Browse` page.
+Or, use the Zotpress Reference Meta Box to generate shortcodes.
 1. Place the shortcodes in your blog post or page, or enable the Zotpress sidebar widget.
 Below are a few examples to get you started.
 Look at the `Help` page for more examples and the full details about all use options and shortcodes.

 = Shortcode =